Issue: CAPTA Reauthorization

 CAPTA was due for reauthorization in 2015.
 COSCA members were again surveyed to determine current state practice related to representation of children.
 The survey results indicated that all but 7 states either mandate or have the option to appoint legal counsel in addition to appointing a guardian ad litem for each foster child.

 Conversations about the reauthorization of CAPTA have begun.
-The National Coalition on Child Abuse met on 7/28/14, 10/15/14, 4/9/15, 5/10/16, and 9/7/16 to discuss recommendations for the CAPTA reauthorization legislation.
-The issue of legal representation has been raised again by the Children’s Advocacy Institute.
+The National Coalition on Child Abuse has been meeting to discuss recommendations for the CAPTA reauthorization legislation.
+The issue of legal representation has been raised again by the ABA and Children’s Advocacy Institute.
 The Coalition has been advised that state court leaders continue to oppose a new unfunded mandate.
-Congress may take up reauthorization of CAPTA in 2017.
+Congress is expected to take up reauthorization of CAPTA in 2018.
 Representative Virginia Foxx (R-NC) replaced retiring Chairman John Kline (R-MN) as the new Chair of the House Education and the Workforce Committee.
+Senator Lamar Alexander (R-TN) remains chairs of the HELP Committee.